Teo Wan Lin: Career

 In 2019, Teo developed a custom lipstick laboratory which features an edible lipstick formula.
 Her concept of personalised cosmetics in a tolerable base, suitable for eczema, rosacea and sensitive skin individuals, was featured in Cosmetics Design Asia.

 In 2020, she invented a fabric mask to treat acne with biofunctional textiles under Dr.TWL Biomaterials, which was featured in The Straits Times A-Z inventions of Coronavirus disease 2019.
 Her concept was published in the Journal of the American Academy of Dermatology in her research letter - Diagnostic and management considerations for "maskne" in the era of COVID-19, on October 1, 2020.
 In the same year, she founded Dr.TWL Pharmacy, a skincare e-pharmacy concept integrated with teledermatology.

-Publications

-She is the author of several books published on Amazon Kindle, including Skincare Bible: Dermatologist’s Tips on Cosmeceutical Skincare, Haircare Bible: Dermatologist's Tips for Haircare and Hair Loss, and Masking Up: Dermatologist’s Guide to Maskne.
+In a 2024/2025 announcement, Teo confirmed she had stepped away from her clinical practice in Singapore to lead a new global initiative.
+Her focus shifted to a research and development lab based in Seoul, South Korea, which aims to integrate modern dermatological science with principles from traditional Asian ethnobotany, such as Chinese remedies and Korean Hanbang.
+Teo stated that her dermatological work would now be channeled exclusively through her skincare line, The Founder's Formula.